wisnupri/Black-Campaign-Detection/README.md

-# Combination K-Means and LSTM for Social Media Black Campaign Detection
+# AI-Powered Detection of Black Campaigns: Hybrid K-Means & LSTM Model for 2024 Presidential Elections

 This project implements a machine learning pipeline combining **K-Means** clustering and **LSTM** (Long Short-Term Memory) for detecting black campaigns related to the **2024 Indonesia Presidential Candidates** on social media.
 The system aims to identify and categorize campaign-related posts for further analysis and monitoring.